merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ### Global R environment (GRE)

-There is a lot of data to contend with.
-For example, there are ~18M single codon variants (SCVs) across ~250K residues and 74 samples.
-There are codon allele frequencies and pN & pS for each SCV, RSA and DTL values for each residue, a structure and pN/pS for each gene in each sample. **It is really a lot of data** and it is all scattered throughout your working directory in the form of TAB-separated data and anvi'o databases.
-To unify all of this data into one global environment, I opted to create what I'm calling a **_Global R environment_ (GRE)**.
-This interactive R environment is what I used while developing this study, and it is the same environment you will use when performing the analyses in this chapter.

-While the GRE may seem needless, trust me, it's very worthwhile, and you won't get far without it.
-The primary reason is that some of the data structures, such as the SCV data, are massive, and take a very long time to load.
-Since many analyses require the SCV data, you will be waiting for **hours and hours** if you are continually loading up the SCV data as a dataframe in R or Python.
-It is a much better strategy to instead load the SCV data once, and then use it repeatedly for different analyses.
-The same goes for many other data that are shared between analyses.
-The GRE is designed to do exactly that.

-#### Build
+How did I organize my analyses?
+One option would be to create everything in isolation.
+Each analysis starts from a blank slate, and builds up all of the data it needs for the analysis.
+This approach would be favored if the analyses are relatively independent of one another, and the associated datasets were small.

+The other approach--which is the approach I took--is to create a shared environment where all of the data can be shared.
+This is a necessary evil when the datasets reach a certain size.
+For example, many of the analyses require access to the _full_ set of single codon variants (SCVs), which is an 18M row dataset.
+Loading this dataset for every analysis, and performing the required `join` operations takes around 30 minutes, which is impractical to do repeatedly.
+As such, I opted to unify all of the data into one global environment, in a computational workspace I call the **_Global R environment_ (GRE)**.

+The GRE is what I used while developing this study, and it is the same environment you will use when performing the analyses in this chapter.
+The GRE will provides the workspace where you will carry out analyses.

+#### How to build it

 Unless you are confident about doing it your own way, you should create the GRE using the following steps.